pfunks/TCTest/test_faq.md

 Since hardfork 16, the Steem blockchain started creating new tokens at a yearly inflation rate of 9.5%.
 The inflation rate decreases at a rate of 0.01% every 250k blocks, until it eventually reaches a rate of 0.95%.
 This will take approximately 20.5 years.

-## How are the new tokens distributed?

-Out of the new tokens that are generated, 75% go to content creators.
-The 75% is split between authors and curators.
-15% of the new tokens are awarded to holders of Steem Power.
-The remaining 10% is for witness pay.

 ## What is the reward pool?

 Every day, a fixed amount of money is allocated to the "rewards pool".
 These are the coins that get distributed to authors and curators for posting and voting on content.

+## How are the new tokens distributed?

+Out of the new tokens that are generated:
+- 75% go to the rewards pool, which is split between authors and curators.
+- 15% of the new tokens are awarded to holders of Steem Power.
+- The remaining 10% is for witness pay.

+## How is the reward pool split between authors and curators?

+Up to 25% of a post's payout is awarded to curators (the people who upvoted the post) as a reward for discovering the content.
+The other 75% is awarded to the author.
+If curators vote for a post within the first 30 minutes of it being created, a portion of their curation reward is added to the author payout.

-## Will the rewards pool pay out more/less depending on who votes?
+## Will the rewards pool pay out more or less depending on who votes?

-When users upvote or downvote posts, they are not adding or taking money away from the rewards pool.
+When users upvote or downvote posts, they are not adding or taking money away from the reward pool.
 They are only changing how the pool is divided.
+The same amount of rewards will be paid out no matter what.

 If there is $70,000 in the rewards pool for the week - then that $70,000 is split across all of the active posts based on how many upvotes/downvotes they receive.
 If there is a post with a pending payout of $5000, then that means there is only $65,000 left to be paid to all the other posts.